 Title loans in California will only disallow you from getting a car while the car is in the ownership of the lender.
 If you default on your payments, the lender will take the car from the owner if there is no other way to recover the loan.
 Therefore if you want to apply for a bad credit title loan you should first make sure you have the ability to pay back the full loan amount.
 Losing your vehicle to repossession is not ideal and is the worst case scenario.

 Also, look into the city and county regulations that control title loan fees and interest rates.
 While there are notable state laws that cap some title loan interest rates at 36%, you also need to check the local city codes as well.
-For instance, Los Angeles has some caps and limits reflected in its city codes.
+For instance, anyone applying for online car title loans in Los Angeles will want to know about the lending limits and APR caps reflected in its city codes.
 Be aware of the local restrictions regarding vehicle repossessions and what lenders can do if they take your car for missed payments.
 Using Los Angeles County as an example here, there are strict rules in LA County that govern what a title loan company can do when they attempt to repossess your car.